UchuServer/Uchu/README.md

 ### .NET Core 3.1
 Install .NET Core 3.1 SDK for your OS using the instructions found on [here](https://dotnet.microsoft.com/download/dotnet-core/3.1).

-#### Entity Framework Command Line Interface
-Run ``dotnet tool install --global dotnet-ef`` in the terminal to install the interface that is required to build the database.
-You might have to remove old versions of the tool if you have used Uchu on .NET Core 3.0.

 ### PostgreSQL
 Uchu uses PostgreSQL as its database provider by default.
 This can be changed in the config file to either MySQL or SQLite.